CDG Airport - Le Havre (Home address - Hotel - Harbour - Cruise terminal)

 One of the most admired sections in the Benedictine Museum is the abbot's room, and the most frequently visited works are the windows of King Francis I. The spice room and distillery are among the building's unique features.
 The displayed products are those used in the production of the renowned Benedictine liquor, with no less than 27 different spices detailed on each descriptive sheet.
 Tastings are also available at the palace shop.

 Adjacent to this shop is a large contemporary-style room.
 This space is designed to host modern works by contemporary artists or other cultural events.

 The Vascoeuil Castle

-The entire park has a French-style garden.
-It extends over 3 ha.
-Since the 70s, the castle offers quite regularly cultural events.
-It also has a regional center of art and culture.
-Outdoors, lovers of sculptures will be served with sculptural masterpieces made of marble or bronze.
+The entire park features a French-style garden, spanning over 3 hectares.
+Since the 70s, the castle regularly hosts cultural events and houses a regional center of art and culture.
+Outdoors, sculpture enthusiasts will be delighted by the sculptural masterpieces made of marble or bronze.

 The bridge of Normandy

 On the journey from Charles de Gaulle Airport to Le Havre, the Normandy Bridge serves as an almost inevitable stopover for all visitors to this region of France.
 It's a crossover construction that spans the Seine and provides an easy route from Paris to Le Havre via the Normandy highway.
 The bridge is a composite work of concrete and metal, masterminded by the companies Gies Pont de Normandie, Monberg, and Thorsen.
 The principal designer was Virlogeux.